All of the rumors for the new 2018 iPhone XS, iPhone XS Max, iPhone XC, iPhone XR

 Sept.
 12 is the date of the announcement

-Apple sent out invites Thursday for an event on Sept.
+Apple sent out invites for an event on Sept.
 12 at the Steve Jobs Theater in Cupertino, California.
-The invitation had a gold circle that looks similar to its Apple Park campus and serves as another hint that there will be a gold version of the iPhone XS and XS Plus.
+The invitation had a gold circle that looks similar to its Apple Park campus and serves as another hint that there will be a gold version of the iPhone XS and XS Plus or Max.

 In fact, the company might announce more than just a new iPhone.
 A new Apple Watch may also be on tap for the Sept.
 12 event, as 9to5Mac claims to have a first look at the Apple Watch Series 4.